ParagonIaC/terraform-provider-activedirectory/CONTRIBUTING.md

 The following resource checks need to be addressed before your contribution can be merged.
 The exclusion of any applicable check may result in a delayed time to merge.

 - [ ] __Passes Testing__: All code and documentation changes must pass unit testing, code linting, and website link testing.
 Resource code changes must pass all acceptance testing for the resource.
-- [ ] __Avoids API Calls Across Account, Region, and Service Boundaries__: Resources should not implement cross-account, cross-region, or cross-service API calls.
 - [ ] __Avoids Optional and Required for Non-Configurable Attributes__: Resource schema definitions for read-only attributes should not include `Optional: true` or `Required: true`.
 - [ ] __Avoids resource.Retry() without resource.RetryableError()__: Resource logic should only implement [`resource.Retry()`](https://godoc.org/github.com/hashicorp/terraform/helper/resource#Retry) if there is a retryable condition (e.g. `return resource.RetryableError(err)`).
 - [ ] __Avoids Resource Read Function in Data Source Read Function__: Data sources should fully implement their own resource `Read` functionality including duplicating `d.Set()` calls.